-- 12. Install the gas tank (see Section 4); then install the left-side and right-side footwells and side covers. - 13.
+- 12. Install the gas tank; then install the left-side and right-side footwells and side covers. - 13.
 Connect the battery and install the seat. - 14.
 Pour in the proper quantities of engine/transmission oil; then start the engine and warm up to operating temperature. - 15.
-Check for leaks; then shut off engine and check levels (see Section 2).
+Check for leaks; then shut off engine and check levels.